VERIBUREAU

 Verification in VeriBureau is not a badge or a label.
 It is a cryptographic Proof Token — generated by the business after a real transaction and sent to the customer.
 The token is tied to that specific interaction: one transaction, one token, one review.

-Without a valid Proof Token, a review cannot be submitted.
+Without a valid Proof Token, a verified review cannot be submitted.
 This is not a moderation policy that catches problems after the fact.
-It is architecture that requires proof before any review can exist.
+It is architecture that requires proof before a verified review can exist.

 Why trust scores need weight